AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

         * **Client identifier**: Application (client) ID which can be found from Microsoft Azure management portal in the Update your code category, Client ID field.
         * **CRM version**: Choose Dynamics CRM 365 CRM version.

-    1. To configure the Microsoft Dynamics CRM external account to connect with Adobe Campaign with a **Certificate**, you need to provide the following details:
+    1. To configure the Microsoft Dynamics CRM external account to connect with Adobe Campaign with a **Certificate**, provide the following details:

         * **Server**: URL of your Microsoft CRM server.
 To find your Microsoft CRM Server URL, access your Microsoft Dynamics CRM account then click Dynamics 365 and select your app.
 You can then find your Server URL in the address bar of your browser, e.g. https://myserver.crm.dynamics.com/.
         * **Private key**: Copy/Paste the private key, encoded base64 as explained in [this section](#config-certificate-key-id).